Take it or leave it…

 The only thing that changes is the interface.

-You don’t have all the filters available in Linkedin Recruiter, but it’s you can also use it to find people open to work.
+Although LinkedIn Recruiter does not offer all the filters, you can use it to find people open to work.

-The cool thing is that you can use the same tool to new prospects and reach out to ideal candidates to join your company.
+The cool thing is that you can use the same tool to reach new prospects and ideal candidates for your company.

 All that for $99 /month.

-By doing so, you can streamline your sales processes, save time, and focus more on building meaningful relationships with potential clients.
+Doing so can streamline your sales processes, save time, and allow you to focus more on building meaningful relationships with potential clients.

 While LinkedIn aids career growth, Sales Navigator is a sales-centric tool with specialized features.
-LinkedIn Premium offers user insights, but Sales Navigator is designed for optimized lead discovery.
+LinkedIn Premium offers user insights, but Sales Navigator is designed to optimize lead discovery.